By Signing Jacoby Ellsbury, the Yankees’ Hal Steinbrenner is Finally Breaking Bad

 For the last two offseasons, Hal Steinbrenner was merely an onlooker walking the aisles of the wholesale store that is MLB’s free agency.
 Hal Steinbrenner did nothing as owners like Art Moreno, John Malone, and Mike Ilitch gathered their supplies.

 Prior to the last two years, the upper echelon of free agents was the exclusive domain of the New York Yankees.
-Every agent understood that the Yankees dictated the market, and the other teams understood that if the Yankees wanted a player, the Yankees usually got that player.
+Every agent understood that the Yankees dictated the market, and the other teams knew that if the Yankees wanted a player, the Yankees usually got that player.

 The Jacoby Ellsbury signing has changed that perception.